 The Barbara Project is a feminist mental health advocacy project that seeks to build connection and equality across physical and other locations through literacy, and in particular, through the act of reading aloud.
 The project’s aim is to combat isolation, stigma, discrimination, and alienation in and out of the mental health system through the healing and humanizing act of reading together.
 The simple act of reading together builds connection, fosters a sense of equality, develops fellowship, offers healing, and reminds us that we’re in this thing called life together.
-The Barbara Project aims to bring the love of reading and the act of reading together into psychiatric hospitals by allowing literacy advocates to read aloud essays, short stories, and chapters of books written by women.
+The Barbara Project aims to bring the love of reading and the act of reading together into psychiatric hospitals by allowing literacy advocates to read aloud essays, short stories, and chapters of books.

 The project was conceived in 2017 by the co-founders and members of the western New York chapter of Madwomen in the Attic but institutional challenges to the project’s goal of bringing the act of reading into inpatient psychiatric hospital settings have delayed the launching of the project, which was originally set to happen in 2018.